devlooped/StructId/readme.md

 ```

 The `TValue` is subsequently defined as a file-local type where you can
-specify whether it's a struct or a class and any interfaces it implements.
+specify any interfaces it implements.
+If no constraints need to apply to
-These are used to constrain the template expansion to only apply to struct ids,
-such as those whose `TValue` is a struct above.
+`TValue`, you can just leave the declaration empty, meaning "any value type".

+> NOTE: The type of declaration (struct, class, record, etc.) of `TValue` is not checked,
+> since in many cases you'd end up having to create two versions of the same template,
+> one for structs and another for strings, since they are not value types and have no
+> common declaration type.

 Here's another example from the built-in templates that uses this technique to
 apply to all struct ids whose `TValue` implements `IComparable<TValue>`: